 What are some trends you are seeing in terms of how companies go to market in general and how they structure their Go-To-Market teams?

-It really depends on how considered the purchase is; how long it takes to make that decision and how many people involved.
+It really depends on how considered the purchase is; how long it takes to make that decision and how many people are involved.
 The motion should map back to whatever is right for the market.

 In terms of growth strategies, especially when budgets have tightened and there’s perceived risk in new investment, it’s possible that the lowest hanging fruit is your current customer base.
 Leveraging your existing customers is a fantastic way to expand share-of-wallet.
 When companies are prioritizing things that help drive revenue and cut costs, you can increase the LTV of existing customers with upsells and cross-sells more easily.